foo4u/jwks-router-plugin/README.md

 ## Usage

 To get started with the sample plugin, you'll need to first configure the `router.yaml` file with your specific settings.
-There are three configuration options, and only one the `jwks_url` required:
+There are three configuration options, and only `jwks_url` is required.
+The configuration looks like:

 ```yml
 plugins: